 In Nottingham's private rented sector (PRS) rents are rising faster than wages and over the last few years have been rising faster than the UK average.
 Properties in this sector are also more prone to hazards including electrical, gas, fire safety and damp and mould issues.
-To help tackle this the council has exercised its powers to introduce discretionary licensing schemes to deliver higher standards in this tenure.
-Around 90% of private rented properties are covered by a mandatory or discretionary licensing scheme.
+To help tackle this the council has exercised its powers to introduce discretionary licensing schemes to help improve conditions in this tenure.

 For people to looking to buy, house prices are relatively low compared to many areas of the country.
 Even when taking local earnings into consideration the affordability ratio shows that houses in Nottingham are relatively affordable compared to the national average.
 The city's Housing Needs Assessment3 found that local barriers to accessing homeownership are not just about income or the cost of housing.
 Factors such as restricted access to capital for deposits or difficulties obtaining a mortgage (for example due to a poor credit rating or insecure employment) are also significant barriers, particularly for first-time buyers.